Progesterone: 90 mg/dose, 8.0% w/w.

 4. Press the thick end of the applicator firmly to deposit gel.
 Remove the applicator and discard in a waste container.

 5. Crinone coats the vaginal mucosa to provide long-lasting release of progesterone.

-Caution is recommended on the use of Crinone in patients with severe hepatic insufficiency.
+Cautious use in severe hepatic insufficiency.

 In cases of breakthrough bleeding, as in all cases of irregular vaginal bleeding, non-functional causes should be considered.
 In cases of undiagnosed vaginal bleeding, adequate diagnostic measures should be undertaken.